A Ten-Year Yahtzee Retrospective

 The Next Decade

 While kinks in the gaming industry’s supply side will eventually untangle, the worldwide demand for Yahtzee shows no signs of slowing down.
 And game companies stand ready to deliver fresh Yahtzee content to meet the people’s needs.
 Electronic Yahtzee games are continually developed for any type of device that can play a game while new tabletop variants, like the upcoming “Yahtzee Frenzee”, push the game in unexpected new directions.
-Meanwhile Hasbro has partnered with companies to use the Yahtzee brand in surprising ways away from the gaming table:
+Meanwhile Hasbro has partnered with companies to use the Yahtzee brand in surprising ways away from the gaming table, including a themed Yahtzee slot machine

 - "Yahtzee Shake It" slot machine